MicrosoftDocs/Hololens/hololens/hololens2-options-trimble-xr10-edition.md

 # Trimble XR10 with HoloLens 2

-Purpose built for workers in dirty, loud, and safety-controlled environments, the Trimble XR10 with HoloLens 2 brings mixed reality right to your work site.
+Purpose-built for workers in dirty, loud, and safety-controlled environments, the Trimble XR10 with HoloLens 2 brings mixed reality right to your work site.

 ## Learn about Trimble XR10

-Trimble XR10 with HoloLens 2 is the first device created with the Microsoft HoloLens Customization Program and integrates the latest spatial computing technology into a certified solution for use with a hard hat for worker safety.
+Trimble XR10 with HoloLens 2 is the first device created with the Microsoft HoloLens Customization Program.
+It integrates the latest spatial computing technology into a certified solution for use with a hardhat for worker safety.

 ![Trimble SKU](./images/trimble-ed.png)